i am lecturer in political theory in the department of political economy, king’s college london

 i completed my doctorate at the university of cambridge (2014), after receiving an ma in intellectual history and the history of political thought from the university of london (2010), and a ba in politics, philosophy, and economics from the university of oxford (2008). from 2014-17 i was junior research fellow at king’s college, cambridge.

-my doctoral thesis centred upon the political thought of david hume in the context of british debates over the nature of human sociability and moral psychology. i extended this research in my recently completed book, the opinion of mankind: sociability and the state from hobbes to smith, forthcoming with princeton university press. alongside my work in the history of political thought i also research contemporary political theory, with a particular emphasis on the thought of bernard williams. i am in the early stages of researching a second monograph, which will explore adam smith’s conception of commercial society and his views of both moral and political corruption.
+my doctoral thesis centred upon the political thought of david hume in the context of british debates over the nature of human sociability and moral psychology. i extended this research in my recently completed book, the opinion of mankind: sociability and the state from hobbes to smith, published with princeton university press. alongside my work in the history of political thought i also research contemporary political theory. i am in the early stages of researching a second monograph, which will explore adam smith’s political thought as grounded in his views of history and commercial society.

 much of my work has been published, or is forthcoming, in a number of scholarly journals. i also write reviews and articles for more popular audiences. see the separate pages for links and downloadable copies.